 5.1.
 Direct client invoicing

-Unless the Client is a French entity benefiting from an OPCA subrogation that covers the full cost of their agreement, the Client receives a direct invoice when the session is done.
+Unless the Client is a French entity benefiting from an OPCO subrogation that covers the full cost of their agreement, the Client receives a direct invoice when the session is done.
 This invoice is usually sent by e-mail, with a color scan of the co-signed attendance sheet (one signature per half-day), that doubles as attendance certificate and proof of work.

 If the Client has specific invoicing requirements, these must be provided ahead of agreement production; in particular, the Client bears sole responsibility for registering the Company in their supplier database and producing their Work Order or Purchase Order before the session starts, however short the delays might be.

 Direct invoices to Clients are to be paid no later than 30 (thirty) calendar days after the invoice is produced, by wire payment.
 Clients are in particular advised that neither their Work Orders, Purchase Orders, or General Purchase Terms may impose a longer payment delay, or resort to another means of payment.
 Any exception to the Company’s invoice payment terms must be agreed to in writing by the Company (an e-mail suffices).